hyperledger/identus/README.md

 ## Quick Start Guide and Documentation

-To quickly get up and running and explore the project's capabilities, please take a look at the ⚡[Quick Start Guide](https://hyperledger.github.io/identus-docs/docs/quick-start/).
+To quickly get up and running and explore the project's capabilities, please look at the ⚡[Quick Start Guide](https://hyperledger.github.io/identus-docs/docs/quick-start/).
 You can also find more details by reading the project 📄[Documentation](https://hyperledger.github.io/identus-docs/).

 ## Project Roadmap

-Interested in where Identus is headed?
+Are you interested in where Identus is headed?
 Check out the 🛣️[Project Roadmap](https://github.com/orgs/hyperledger/projects/48/) for upcoming features and planned improvements.

 ## Repositories

-Identus consists of several core components each one with it's own repository.
+Identus consists of several core components, each one with its own repository.
 They can be found on the links below:

 - [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent/)
 - [Mediator](https://github.com/hyperledger/identus-mediator/)